 The Griffith Observatory Sky Report

-This is the Griffith Observatory Sky Report for the week ending Wednesday, September 24, 2014.
-Here is what’s happening in the skies of southern California:
+This is the Griffith Observatory Sky Report through the period ending December 31st, 2020.
+Here’s what’s happening in the skies of southern California.

 The winter solstice is on December 21st at 2:02 a.m.
 PST.
 This is when the Sun arrives at its lowest point on its journey along the ecliptic, so it swings through the sky as far south as it can get, as seen by observers in the northern hemisphere.
 This also marks the shortest day of the year.
 After the 21st, the days will get longer as the months go by.

 The giant planets Jupiter and Saturn are in the southwest.
 On the 1st, they start off about 25 degrees above the south-southwest horizon and set in the west-southwest by 8:00 p.m.
 On the 31st, they are 15 degrees above the southwest horizon after sunset and set around 6:30 p.m.
 Jupiter is the brightest of the pair.
 Saturn appears about two degrees up and to the left of Jupiter on the 1st.
 During the month, Jupiter moves slowly east, until on the 31st, Saturn is one degree below and to the right of Jupiter.
 On the 16th, the Moon is a thin two-day-old crescent five degrees away, down and to the center-left of the pair.
 On the 17th, it switches to the left of the pair and 11 degrees away.

 On the evening of December 21st, the separation between Jupiter and Saturn reduces to one-tenth of a degree, one-fifth the width of the full moon.
 They have not been this close since 1623!
 A telescope will show a wonderful sight, with details on both planets visible with suitable magnification.
 This is the only evening when they’ll be this close.
 The Moon can’t help in locating them; it’s too far to the east.